krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 are not easily addressed using those techniques.

-The presence calculus is well suited to reasoning about system properties that satisfy the following mathematical criteria, stated here in plain English:
+The presence calculus is well suited to reasoning about system properties that satisfy the following mathematical criteria, stated here in plain English [^-not-exclusive]:

+[^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the presence calculus.
+There are lots of theoretical reasons to believe that the ideas here generalize well beyond this, but starting with these criteria gives us a well defined set of problems for which we can _provably guarantee_ that the machinery here will provide useful insights.
+Understanding what happens as we relax one or more of these requirements is an ongoing research activity - both in practical application contexts and in developing the mathematical theory further.

 - The measured value is a _non-negative_ real number that varies continuously over time—i.e., we are measuring the *presence* of a property in the system.